aptos-labs/aptos-core/developer-docs-site/docs/guides/building-from-source.md

 ## Clone the Aptos-core repo

-As described in [Workflows](#workflows), you may interact with Aptos using only the CLI.
-For more advanced users, if you need the source you may clone the `aptos-core` GitHub repo from [GitHub](https://github.com/aptos-labs/aptos-core).

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Git is required to clone the aptos-core repo, and will be need to be installed prior to continuing.
 You can install it with the instructions on the official [Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).